whadafunk/routerology/dhcp/dhcpd.md

 - Equality - expression1 == expression2
 - Regex, and case-insensitive Regex - expression1 ~= expression2; expression1 ~~ expression2
-- Boolean comparison - and, or
+- Boolean comparison operators AND, and OR
-- Not
+- Negation operator Not
 - Exists - exists option-name
 - Known - returns true if the client whose request is being processed is known
-- substring (data-expr, offset, length)
+- substring (data-expr, offset, length) - this is used to extract a string from a dhcp option
-- suffix (data-expr, length)
+- suffix (data-expr, length) - this also extracts a string from a dhp option but only from the end
-- lcase (data-expr)
+- lcase (data-expr)  - transform to lowercase
-- ucase (data-expr)
+- ucase (data-expr)  - transform to uppercase
 - pick-first-value(data-expr1 [...exprn])

 ## DHCP Dynamic updates